Accepting applications now through May 1, 2017!

-Join VIA in Yogyakarta, known as Jogja, for an eight week internship at a community development NGO.
+Join VIA in Yogyakarta, known as Jogja, for a 6, 8, or 10 week internship at a community development NGO.
 Interns are paired with local students to help build bridges to NGO partners and enhance cross-cultural learning.
 At the end of the summer, each team makes a presentation to local community groups.

 The goals of this experiential learning summer program are threefold:

 - Cultural immersion: learn directly from Indonesians about language, culture, and traditions

 - Cross-cultural relationship building: learn and share with a peer Indonesian student at your internship and your work colleagues